niuguy/pandas-how-to/README.md

-# pandas-how-to
+# Top asked questions on Stackoverflow, answers purified and organized for your reference.

-Most frequently asked questions on Pandas
+1. How to **rename columns**